There are more major Hollywood stars buried

 Forest Lawn, as we know it, was born in 1917, when Dr. Hubert Eaton,

 a firm believer in a joyous life after death, took over management.
-He had became convinced that most
+He had become convinced that most

 current cemeteries were "unsightly, depressing stoneyards," and